Endowment policy: Traded endowments

 Traded Endowment Policies (TEPs) or Second Hand Endowment Policies (SHEPs) are conventional (sometimes referred to as traditional) with-profits endowments that have been sold to a new owner part way through their term.
 The TEP market enables buyers (investors) to buy unwanted endowment policies for more than the surrender value offered by the insurance company.
 Investors will pay more than the surrender value because the policy has greater value if it is kept in force than if it is terminated early.

 When a policy is sold, all beneficial rights on the policy are transferred to the new owner.
 The new owner takes on responsibility for future premium payments and collects the maturity value when the policy matures or the death benefit when the original life assured dies.
 Policyholders who sell their policies no longer benefit from the life cover and should consider whether to take out alternative cover.

 The TEP market deals almost exclusively with conventional With Profits policies.
 The easiest way of determining whether an endowment policy is in this category is to check to see whether your policy document mentions units, indicating it is a Unitised With Profits or Unit Linked policy.
 If bonuses are in sterling and there is no mention of units then it is probably a conventional With Profits endowment policy.
 The other types of policies - “Unit Linked” and “Unitised With Profits” have a performance factor which is dependent directly on current investment market conditions.
 These are not usually tradable as the guarantees on the policy are often much lower, and the discount between the surrender value and Asset Share (the true underlying value) is narrower.

-In late the 2010s, fidentiaX, a FinTech company from Singapore, made the first attempt to build a blockchain-based trading platform for TEPs.
-The platform is scheduled to launch in the early 2020s.